uml2prov/uml2prov/README.md

 ### Execute the application with provenance capabilities

-In the first scenario, where all the code has been compiled together, the application with provenance capabilities is executed as follows (Note that `App.App` is the name of the main class of the application taken as example; it just creates ten `Person` objects and adds then to an `Stack` object):
+In the first scenario, where all the code has been compiled together, the application with provenance capabilities is executed as follows (Note that `App.App` is the name of the main class of the application taken as example; it just creates 10 `Person` objects and adds then to an `Stack` object):

 ```sh
 java -cp StackAppWithPROV.jar;src-gen/dependencies/* App.App